Ghost Towns - Links to the Past

-There are a number of ghost towns throughout the Ouray, Silverton, and Telluride area.
-Some of these mining towns were small, inhabited by only a few people, while others had thousands of residents.
-Most ghost towns in this area, due to the difficult and unforgiving long winter months, are now just bare sites with only a few buildings still standing.
-These historical ruins are “true ghosts”.
-You will find shadows of the past in the ruins and foundations of these old mining towns.
+There are numerous ghost towns throughout the Ouray, Silverton and Telluride area.
+Some of these former mining towns were small, inhabited by only a few people, while others had thousands of residents.
+Most ghost towns in the area, due to the difficult and unforgiving long winter months, are now bare sites with only a few buildings still standing.
+These historical ruins are “true ghosts.”
+You'll find shadows of the past.
 There are towns that can be reached by passenger car, but most are located in remote areas only accessible by four-wheel drive.

 Visit these ghost towns and step back in time.
-Stand in ramshackle bunkhouses that were once occupied by brave souls seeking their fortunes.
-Even when you're physically there, it is difficult to imagine the hardships experienced by the individuals who once worked thousands of feet underground in cold, dirty, and dreary conditions.
+Stand in ramshackle bunkhouses, once occupied by brave souls seeking fortunes.
+Even when you're physically there, it's difficult to imagine the hardships experienced by the individuals who once worked thousands of feet underground in cold, dirty, and dreary conditions.